Ask Slashdot: What Would Happen If a Hyperloop Train Failed? - Slashdot

 It uses U shaped skids that wrap around the rail, facepalm.

 Trains are not strongly attached to the rail...
-(Score:3)
+(Score:5, Insightful)

 Re: (Score:2)

-More idiotic scare-mongering (Score:3)
+More idiotic scare-mongering (Score:5, Informative)

 IF the system started to have a slow leak the pod would have time to slow, air resistance would do it naturally if nothing else.